Munchappy/legal/PRICING.md

 ## For Restaurants

-Munchappy gives independent restaurants in the Jersey City and New York City metro area access to a customer base, a delivery network, and a payment infrastructure — without the commission rates that define most major delivery platforms.
+Munchappy gives restaurants access to a customer base, a delivery network, and a payment infrastructure without the commission rates that define most major delivery platforms.

-Industry-standard platforms charge restaurants between 15% and 30% per order — often more when hidden fees are factored in.
+Industry-standard platforms charge restaurants between 15% and 30% per order, often more when hidden fees are factored in.
 Munchappy does not.

 ### What You Pay